Accessing Your Brain Memory

 Metacognitive Awareness

 Seeing your knowledge graph develops metacognition—awareness of what you know and how you know it.
-This bird’s-eye view helps you:
+This bird’s-eye view helps you:- Identify which areas are well-connected vs. isolated

 - Understand the logical flow of your learning progression